Barkia/RepData_PeerAssessment2/PA2_Storm.md

 storm$CROPDMGTOTAL <- (storm$CROPDMG * storm$CROPDMGEXP)/1000000000
 ```

-# 4 - PROCESSING THE DATA:
+# 4 - Processing the Data:

 Lets answer the question about Which Types of Events are most Harmful for population HEALTH?
 The variables involved are FATALITIES and INJURIES.